atoomnetmarc/ADLSC/README.md

 | MISO     | IO19      | SPI data in                         |
 | MOSI     | IO23      | SPI data out                        |

+# Expansion PMOD connectors

+You could add you own custom functionality using the I2C and SPI PMOD connectors.
+Consult the schematic on what extra components you should solder to the PCB.
+These components are excluded from the BOM.

 Note: the 3V3 on the I2C and SPI PMOD connectors come from the ESP32 3V3 regulator, keep current usage below 100mA.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)